Website icon Xpert.Digital

 Which qualifications and further training are crucial?

-Forecasts for the development of the world of work through 2030 are both dramatic and contradictory.
+Forecasts for the development of the world of work up to 2030 are both dramatic and contradictory.
 The World Economic Forum estimates that 75 million jobs worldwide will be lost due to AI, but at the same time, 133 million new jobs could be created.
 In Germany alone, 300,000 jobs could be lost due to AI and robotics, particularly in industrial production.

 At the same time, entirely new job profiles are emerging.
 AI trainers, robotics maintenance experts, data ethicists, and hybrid project managers are part of the new working reality.
-In healthcare, roles such as virtual health coaches and assistants for robot-assisted surgery are emerging.
+In healthcare, roles such as virtual health coaches and assistants for robot-assisted surgery are developing.
 In industry, positions such as robotics maintenance technicians, operators of AI-controlled machines, and managers for human-robot collaboration are emerging.

-A new dimension of digital transformation with 'Managed AI' (Artificial Intelligence) - Platform & B2B Solution | Xpert Consulting
+A new dimension of digital transformation with 'Managed AI' (Artificial Intelligence) - Platform & B2B solution | Xpert Consulting

-A new dimension of digital transformation with 'Managed AI' (Artificial Intelligence) – Platform & B2B Solution | Xpert Consulting - Image: Xpert.Digital
+A new dimension of digital transformation with 'Managed AI' (Artificial Intelligence) – Platform & B2B solution | Xpert Consulting - Image: Xpert.Digital

-Here you will learn how your company can implement customized AI solutions quickly, securely, and without high entry barriers.
+Here you will learn how your company can implement customized AI solutions quickly, securely and without high entry barriers.

-The key benefits at a glance:
+The key advantages at a glance:

 💸 No financial risk: You only pay for results.
 High upfront investments in hardware, software, or personnel are completely eliminated.

-More about it here:
+More information here:

 Which industries offer the best AI career opportunities?